Frequently Asked Questions

 > The Student Leadership Development Program (SLDP) is two-quarters, with an additional prerequisite requirement of attending all six Leadership Essentials Workshops (LEWS) prior to its start (these can be completed in one quarter, or spread out over multiple quarters).

-> The Diversity Leadership Development Program (DLDP) is a three-quarter-long experience.
+> The Diversity Leadership Development Program (DLDP) is a two-quarter-long experience with the integration of competency-building seminars, applied learning, and sustained dialogue.

 - Who can I contact to learn more about the CLL?